beebmx/kirby-pay/docs/guide/README.md

 ## Introduction

-**Kirby Pay** offers a painless and easy way to create payments for Kirby, with many things to customize if you want.
+**Kirby Pay** offers an easy way to make payments with Kirby, providing several options to customize  according to your needs.

-## Requeriments
+## Requirements

-The server needs to run at least:
+In addition to meeting [Kirby's requirements](https://getkirby.com/docs/guide/quickstart#requirements), to use **Kirby Pay** in your project, the server needs to run at least:

 - PHP >= 7.3